gnosischain/documentation/docs/bridges/Token Bridge/amb-bridge.md

 #### Home Network to Foreign Network

 1. User calls `foo()` on an originating contract
-2. Originating contract calls `requireToPassMessage()` on Home Bridge contract, and encodes `foo()`, target address, and includes some tokens for gas.
+2. Originating contract calls `requireToPassMessage()` on Home Bridge contract, and encodes `foo()`, target address, and gas limit used on the other chain for executing a message.
-3. Signatures are collected from validators, and once enough are collected `requireToConfirmMessage()` is called
+3. Signatures are collected from validators by calling `submitSignatures()`, and once enough are collected `CollectedSignatures()` event is emitted.
 4. Message is relayed to the Foreign Bridge contract, and `executeSignatures()` is called
 5. Foreign bridge contract decodes the message and calls `foo()` on target contract